 Cycle Step What You Need to Do Evidence to Be Submitted Step 1: Plan (templates provided) Provide contextual information about the whole class you are teaching within a school placement.
-Develop a plan for a series of three to five lessons (in either literacy or mathematics), and complete the Learning Segment Template that includes: California Content Standards and/or Curriculum Frameworks California English Language Development Standards (CA ELD Standards), if appropriate content-specific learning goal(s) and ELD goal(s), if appropriate evidence and description of assessments of learning (classroom-based informal assessment, student self-assessment, and formal assessment) how each lesson links to prior learning and/or builds on previous lessons lesson activities, including how you and your students will use educational technology and how you will ensure equitable access to content instructional strategies grouping strategies English language development (ELD) and academic language development (ALD) instructional adaptations (accommodations and/or modifications) resources and materials to support learning Describe one of your planned informal assessments, a student self-assessment, and the formal assessment and explain how they are aligned to and measure the content-specific learning goal(s) and ELD goal(s), if appropriate.
-Provide a description or blank copy of the informal assessment, student self-assessment and rubric, and formal assessment and rubric, including definition of proficient student performance.
+Develop a plan for a series of three to five lessons, and complete the Learning Segment Template that includes: California Content Standards and/or Curriculum Frameworks content-specific learning goal(s) evidence and description of assessments of learning (classroom-based informal assessment, student self-assessment, and formal assessment) how each lesson links to prior learning and/or builds on previous lessons lesson activities, including how you and your students will use educational technology and how you will ensure equitable access to content instructional strategies grouping strategies academic language development (ALD) instructional adaptations (accommodations and/or modifications) resources and materials to support learning Describe one of your planned informal assessments, a student self-assessment, and the formal assessment and explain how they are aligned to and measure the content-specific learning goal(s).
+Provide a description or blank copy of the informal assessment, student self-assessment and rubric, and formal assessment, student self-assessment and rubric, including definition of proficient student performance.
 Part A: Written Narrative: Contextual Information (no more than 4 pages) Part B: Learning Segment Template (no more than 20 pages) Part C: Written Narrative: Assessment Descriptions (no more than 7 pages, including additional materials, if necessary) Part D: Description or Blank Copy of the Informal Assessment Part E: Description or Blank Copies of Both the Student Self-Assessment and Corresponding Rubric Part F: Description or Blank Copies of Both the Formal Assessment and Corresponding Rubric Part F: Description or Blank Copies of Both the Formal Assessment and Corresponding Rubric